Dope-Programmer/Twist-on-Hangman/README.md

 https://github.com/user-attachments/assets/231eb474-44e0-4682-ae33-efbe9b78eb33

-In the second video, you can see what happens when the player guesses wrong—they either run out of time or fall into the lava, ending the game.
+And here, you can see what happens when the player guesses wrong—they either run out of time or fall into the lava, ending the game.

 ![Hangman-NO HD2 Speed1 8-gif](https://github.com/user-attachments/assets/2a0ca817-e7f8-4aba-9ee6-68758f1a2bcd)
 ![Lavadead HD-gif](https://github.com/user-attachments/assets/f9df5ef3-2a17-4bb9-a697-b2eed238597d)